 My dog loves his raw chicken so much, though!
 What can I feed him instead?

-Chances are your dog will be just as enthusiastic if he receives his chicken as a cooked treat, instead – just remember to remove all the bones.
+Chances are your dog will be just as enthusiastic if he receives his chicken as a cooked treat, instead – just make sure to remove all the bones.
 If not, there are plenty of other safe treats that can be absolutely irresistible to dogs.
 Some foods to try include apples, carrots, watermelon, bananas, and peas.
 It can be fun to experiment with different ingredients and see what works best for your pal.
 Just remember that treats in the diet should not exceed 10% of your dog’s daily caloric intake.
 If you do want to feed fresh foods in a higher proportion, it is best to consult with a board-certified veterinary nutritionist who can help you create a balanced menu.

 Other questions about raw chicken in dogs